This Ain't the Rosedale Library

-In 2005, The Guardian's Jeremy Mercer named it Canada's best independent bookstore and the eighth best in the world, calling it a "model" for how an independent bookstore could survive in the changing retail climate.
+In 2005, The Guardians Jeremy Mercer named it Canada's best independent bookstore and the eighth best in the world, calling it a "model" for how an independent bookstore could survive in the changing retail climate.
 By this time, Bazuin and Huisken were sending signals that they were open to selling the store to a new buyer, although none materialized.
 At the time of their move to Kensington Market in 2008, Bazuin sold his share of the store to Huisken's son Jesse.
 Prior to the move, the store had considered opening the Kensington Market store as a second location while keeping the Church Street location open, but rejected the idea as financially unfeasible.
 Glad Day Bookshop then considered taking over the former This Ain't location on Church Street, although due to the high rent it did not do so.
+As one of his last major literary endeavours before selling his share of the store, Bazuin served on the jury for the 2008 Dayne Ogilvie Prize.

 By 2010, however, the store was having difficulty paying its monthly rent at the new location, and it closed permanently in June of that year.

+Dan Bazuin's daughter, Nicole Bazuin, is a filmmaker and photographer most noted for her collaborations with Andrea Werhun on book and film versions of Werhun's memoir Modern Whore.